Marina Abramović: Rhythm 0, 1974

-To test the limits of the relationship between performer and audience, Abramović developed one of her most challenging and best-known performances.
+To test the limits of the relationship between performer and audience, Abramović developed one of her most challenging and best-known performances, which took place in Naples, Italy.
 She assigned a passive role to herself, with the public being the force that would act on her.
 Abramović placed on a table 72 objects that people were allowed to use in any way that they chose; a sign informed them that they held no responsibility for any of their actions.
 Some of the objects could give pleasure, while others could be wielded to inflict pain, or to harm her.
 Among them were a rose, a feather, honey, a whip, olive oil, scissors, a scalpel, a gun and a single bullet.
 For six hours the artist allowed audience members to manipulate her body and actions without consequences.
 This tested how vulnerable and aggressive human subjects could be when actions have no social consequences.
 At first the audience did not do much and was extremely passive.
 However, as the realization began to set in that there was no limit to their actions, the piece became brutal.
 By the end of the performance, her body was stripped, attacked, and devalued into an image that Abramović described as the "Madonna, mother, and whore."

-In her works, Abramović affirms her identity through the perspective of others, however, more importantly by changing the roles of each player, the identity and nature of humanity at large is unraveled and showcased.
-By doing so, the individual experience morphs into a collective one and creates a powerful message.
-Abramović's art also represents the objectification of the female body, as she remains motionless and allows spectators to do as they please with her body; the audience pushes the limits of what one would consider acceptable.
-By presenting her body as an object, she explores the elements of danger and physical exhaustion.

-Initially, members of the audience reacted with caution and modesty, but as time passed (and the artist remained passive) people began to act more aggressively.
 As Abramović described it later: "What I learned was that ... if you leave it up to the audience, they can kill you. ...
 I felt really violated: they cut up my clothes, stuck rose thorns in my stomach, one person aimed the gun at my head, and another took it away.
 It created an aggressive atmosphere.
 After exactly 6 hours, as planned, I stood up and started walking toward the audience.
 Everyone ran away, to escape an actual confrontation."

+In her works, Abramović defines her identity in contradiction to that of spectators; however, more importantly, by blurring the roles of each party, the identity and nature of humans individually and collectively also become less clear.
+By doing so, the individual experience morphs into a collective one and truths are revealed.
+Abramović's art also represents the objectification of the female body, as she remains passive and allows spectators to do as they please to her; the audience pushes the limits of what might be considered acceptable.
+By presenting her body as an object, she explores the limits of danger and exhaustion a human can endure.